Before using the Add a Product wizard, verify whether a Sassafras Software Product definition already exists:

-If PRS has no match for the product definition that you need, then use the Add a Product Wizard to create your own.
-The wizard opens using New Product... from the Tasks menu or using the right-click context menu from the Products window.
+If you can't find a matching product definition, then use the Add a Product Wizard to create your own.
+The wizard opens using New Product... from the Tasks menu or using the right-click context menu from the Products window, Programs Window, or Program Details window.

 Variants provide a convenient way to aggregate many executable files that are essentially the same from a Product licensing point of view.
 In the case of a "suite product" (e.g. Microsoft Office), the product definition must include the correct variant for each application comprising the suite (e.g. Word 16.x, Excel 16.x, PowerPoint 16.x, Outlook 16.x).